 Duct tape was first created and manufactured in 1942 to keep moisture out of World War II soldier’s ammunition cases.
-Because the tape was made using cotton duck cloth, the tape was originally known as “duck tape.”
+The tape was originally known as “duck tape” because the tape was made using cotton duck cloth.

 After the war was over, the tape was used in the housing industry to connect heating and air conditioning duct work together.
 The color was eventually changed from the Army’s camouflage color to silver to match the duct work and people started referring to duck tape as “duct tape.”

 Today, duct tape is used for almost anything you can think of, from making lawn furniture and removing lint from clothes to patching holes in boats and using it to help lift and separate when a bra is not practical.

 In fact, if your personal finances are in need of a bit of a fix, duct tape can even help you there.

 But, Len, how in the world can duct tape fix my personal finances?

 It’s really not rocket science, folks.
 Here are four ways you can use duct tape to “fix” your personal finances.